 Have a child who could use reading encouragement?
 Reading with Rover provides certified therapy dogs (with handlers, of course) to visit parks, community centers and libraries around the Sound to help children practice reading in a safe environment.

-¡Hora de Cuentos! — Spanish or bilingual story time (Seattle and surrounding King County, Everett, Pierce County)
+¡Hora de Cuentos! — Spanish or bilingual story time, Seattle and surrounding King County, Everett, Pierce County

 Who's in for music, stories and exposure to multiple languages?
 Seattle Public Library hosts Spanish or bilingual story time four or five days a week at several locations around the city.
-A fun ¡Hora de Cuentos! story time is on Mondays at 10:30 a.m. at the Central Library, where you can also explore the library's bright, activity-packed Children’s Center.
+A fun ¡Hora de Cuentos! story time occurs Mondays at 10:30 a.m. at the Central Library, where you can also explore the library's bright, activity-packed Children’s Center.

-PJ Storytime at Island Books, Mercer Island
+Monthly Family Story Time at Island Books, Mercer Island

-When: First Saturdays at 6:30 p.m.
+When: First Saturdays at 6 p.m.
 (You may sometimes also catch an appearance of Nancy Stewart at the staff-run story time Wednesdays at 10:30 a.m.)

-Ages: 3 and older.
+Ages: 3 and older with adult

 Kaleidoscope Play & Learn, locations all over Washington State

 A program of Child Care Resources, Kaleidoscope Play & Learn is story time, plus a lot more: organized play sessions where young kids (ages 0–5) and their caretakers learn and play together, from free play to art activities to song circle and story time.
-Parents also get to connect to each other, and hear more about other early learning and family support programs in their neighborhood.
+Parents also get to connect to each other, and hear more about other early learning and family support programs in their neighborhoods.

 When: Groups, which are offered in a variety of languages, meet weekly all over King County; check the website for the schedule

 Stories amid the exotic blooms of Tacoma's conservatory?
 Yes, please.
 Bonnie Beaudoin leads these monthly story times with art and science components.
-Participants at the November 2015 event, for example, made art with cranberries after reading Cranberry Thanksgiving.

 Ages: All ages